Axobot-org/Axobot/docs/articles/mute.rst

 A. The native Discord system
 ----------------------------

 To use Discord's native time-out method, you probably won't have to activate anything.
-Make sure that the "muted_role" configuration option is not set to any role (:code:`/config see muted_role`), and that roles are allowed to use the :code:`/mute` command (:code:`/config see mute_allowed_roles`), and voila, you can start using Axobot to sanction your members!
+Make sure that the "muted_role" configuration option is not set to any role (:code:`/config see muted_role`), and that roles are allowed to use the :code:`/mute` command , and voila, you can start using Axobot to sanction your members!

 B. The role-based system
 -------------------------